Amaliegade 16: Friedrich Gotschalk

+Gotschalk's property was home to 21 residents in four households at the 1834 census.
+Friedrich Gotschalk resided on the first floor with his wife Marie Friedr.Kierulf, their nine children (aged five to 21), one male servant and four maids.
+Otto Grev Af Baudissin. a captain in the King's Lige Guard On Foot, resided on the ground floor with his wife Andreas Madsen.
+Christine Sal.Lundsteen, a concierge and laundry lady, resided in the basement 2with her 19-year-old daughter Johanne Wilhelmine Lundsteen.
+Johann Adolph Saran, a warehouse manager, resided in the rear wing.

+Gotschalk's building was home to 15 residents at the 1845 census.
+Gotschalk resided there with his wife Maria Frederikke Gotschalkm their six children (aged 17 to 29), one male servant and three maids.
+Mette Abitz, a concierge, resided in the building with his wife Marie Sophie Frederikke and their son Peter Lorenz Christian Abitz.

+Their daughter Ida Frederikke was later married to the businessman and politician Christian August Broberg.
+The daughter Lucinde married Peter Christian Knudtzon.
+The daughter Harriet Julie married the naval physician Christian Wilken Hornemann.
+The daughter Louise Augusta married Sigvard August Blom, a son of master building Thomas Blom.
+The daughter Emmy married the businessman Alfred Hansen, owner of A. M. Hansen & Co. and Øregaard.

+Frederik Gotschalk Knudtzon, Gotschalk's grandson, had described the Gotscalk' family's life in the building in his Ungdomserindringer.

 Architecture

 Amaliegade 16 consists of three storeys over a high cellar.
 The building is seven bays wide and has a three-bay median risalit.
 The median risalit was originally tipped by a triangular pediment but it was removed in 1867 and replaced by the current three-bay wall dormer in 1895.
 The median risalit is divided horizontally by a cornice between the first and second floor.
 It originally ran along the full width of the building.
 The keystone above the gate features a carved coat of arms.

 The roof is a Mansard roof with black tile towards the street while it is clad with winged red tile towards the courtyard.
 The central three-bay wall dormer is flanked by two smaller dormer windows.

 A four-storey, six-bay side wing extends from the rear side of the building.

 Today

 Amaliegade 16 was acquired by Jeudan in 2019 and contains a combination of residential apartments and office space.
 Tenants include the law firms Cumberland Advokater and Invictus Advokater and the cosmetics company Tromborg.